Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <p>Term used to describe the aggregate supplier of possible AI-based services to this system.
 It will be the basis of many optimization services within our application</p>
 </def>
 <def title="Ingredient">
-<p>An item that is used during the making of a pizza as a topping placed on top of a piece of dough.
+<p>An item that is used during the making of a pizza as a topping placed on the pizza's top.
 This is the main definition used through this program</p>
 </def>
 <def title="Pizza">
 <p>The fundamental building block of Orders, Shopping Carts and Customer Preferences.
 Pizzas are defined as collections of one or more ingredients (also known as Pizza Items) over a singular piece of flat dough.</p>